 Why transition to school is important

-There are practical matters such as clothing, shoes, meals, contacts and policies to consider as well as matters around wellbeing, such as new friendships, new teachers, expectations, and changing settings.
+There are practical matters to think about such as clothing, shoes, lunchboxes, drink bottles, hats, forms, and policies as well as important issues around wellbeing, including new friendships, new teachers, different schedules and locations.

 Preparation including friendships, positivity, wellbeing and reading with children were highlighted for happy transitions.

 Council held a transition to school parent forum in September to support families who are getting ready for preschool and school in the ACT.
 The event brought together educators, parents and researchers to build awareness of the importance of educational transitions.

 “We wanted to promote discussion about transitions and provide access to resources that highlight the support available to families.”
 Marina Spurgin, Council’s Early Learning Officer